 THIS DATE IN HISTORY: July 20

-1973: Center Peter Forsberg, one of the most dominant players of the late 1990s and early 2000s, is born in Ornskoldsvik, Sweden.
+1973: Center Peter Forsberg, one of the most dominant players in the NHL during the late 1990s and early 2000s, is born in Ornskoldsvik, Sweden.

-The Philadelphia Flyers take Forsberg with the No. 6 pick in the 1991 NHL Draft, but trade him to the Quebec Nordiques a year later as part of the package for center Eric Lindros.
-After scoring the gold medal-winning shootout goal for Sweden at the 1994 Lillehammer Olympics, Forsberg joins the Nordiques in the fall and wins the Calder Trophy with 50 points in 47 games, helping Quebec finish first in the Eastern Conference.
+The Philadelphia Flyers take Forsberg with the No. 6 pick in the 1991 NHL Draft, but they trade him to the Quebec Nordiques a year later as part of the package for center Eric Lindros.
+After scoring the gold medal-winning shootout goal for Sweden at the 1994 Lillehammer Olympics, Forsberg joins the Nordiques in the fall and wins the Calder Trophy with 50 points (15 goals, 35 assists) in 47 games in 1994-95, helping Quebec finish first in the Eastern Conference.

-The franchise moves to Denver for the 1995-96 season, and Forsberg finishes with 30 goals and 116 points to help the renamed Colorado Avalanche win the Stanley Cup in their first season.
-He also plays a major role in Colorado's 2001 championship and wins the Art Ross Trophy as the NHL's top scorer with 106 points in 2002-03.
+The franchise moves to Denver for the 1995-96 season, and Forsberg finishes with 116 points (30 goals, 86 assists) to help the renamed Colorado Avalanche win the Stanley Cup.
+He also plays a major role in Colorado's 2001 championship and wins the Art Ross Trophy as the top scorer in the NHL with 106 points in 2002-03.

 Video: Peter Forsberg won two Stanley Cups with Avalanche